EpicEric/pony-mqtt/docs/classes/actor-mqttconnection.md

 Sends a PUBLISH request for the provided
 [packet message](//classes/class-mqttpacket.md),
 along with desired topic, QoS, and retain flag.

-It may trigger one of the following errors:

-* `Cannot publish: Invalid topic`

-* `Cannot publish: Not connected`

 ## Advanced code documentation